Universities

 The School of Medicine at TCD offers a five-year medical degree programme.
 Its approach is to blur the boundaries between pre-clinical and clinical teaching so that students are introduced to clinical medicine earlier than usual through the Family Case Study.
 Teaching is a mixture of lectures, demonstrations, small group teaching and problem-based learning.

-The university attaches great importance to the time off in addition to your lectures and you have the opportunity to become active in one of the countless student groups or join a club.
+The university attaches great importance to balancing your free time with your lectures and you have the opportunity to become active in one of the countless student groups or join a club.

 University College Dublin School of Medicine (Dublin)